 Store the bicycle in a covered area.
-This helps the bike to stay rust free and it stays protected from all the other dirt which the rain bring along.
+This helps the bike to stay rust-free and it stays protected from all the other dirt which the rain brings along.
 Leaving bikes parked in open weather almost certainly accelerates corrosion which cannot be reversed.

 Shucks.
 We're sorry this post was not that useful